 Most homeowners have never received any sort of training on how to care for their homes (hence why a home warranty can be a good option) and as such, they spend a lot of time and money learning things the hard way.
 But home air duct cleaning doesn’t need to be one of those things you pay someone else to do or you spend a lot of time and money learning how to do it.
 Instead, we are going to go step by step and explain how to do and why.
 This can help save you time, energy and money.

 Air Duct Cleaning – Cost Savings:

-Professional home air duct cleanings services can range $85-150 per cleaning * depending on size of your home.
+Professional home air duct cleanings services can range $85-150 per cleaning * depending on the size of your home.

 If you own your home for 30 years, which is the average mortgage taken by homeowners, you will spend $5100 – $9000 over the lifetime of the home just paying someone else to clean your air ducts twice each year.

 Buying the supplies, the air duct cleaning tools is a one-time cost.
-Most people already own a vacuum, power drill and the other items can be purchased at your local hardware store and should have a good lifespan.
-The flex duct brush can also be used for cleaning other things as well, like the vent to your clothes dryer.
+Most people already own a vacuum, power drill, and other items that can be purchased at your local hardware store and should have a good lifespan.
+The flex duct brush can also be used for cleaning other things as well, as the vent to your clothes dryer.

-How Often Should You Clean Your Home Air Ducts?
+How Often Should You Clean Your Air Ducts?